TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_elastic.md

 ## Step 3: Explore OpenTelemetry Traces in Elasticsearch

-- Explore OpenTelemetry Traces in Elasticsearch
-- In Elasticsearch Cloud:
+* In Elasticsearch Cloud:
-  - Go to "Home" and select "Observability."
+  * Go to "Home" and select "Observability."
   {{< img src="/img/distributed-tracing/opentelemetry/elastic-configure-otel-04.png" alt="Configure Elasticsearch" >}}
-  - On the right menu, click on "APM / Services."
+  * On the right menu, click on "APM / Services."
-  - Click on "tyk-gateway."
+  * Click on "tyk-gateway."

 You will see a dashboard automatically generated based on the distributed traces sent by Tyk API Gateway to Elasticsearch.